lloydroc/lloydroc.github.io/content/post/c/example-fft.md

 # Efficiency Improvements

-There is a major effeciency improvement that this code could have assuming the FFT function will be called over and over again.
+There is a major efficiency improvement that this code could have assuming the FFT function will be called over and over again.
 This improvement would be pre-computation of the weights or twiddle factors.
-We call the `cos` and `sin` functions repeately and compute angles.
+We call the `cos` and `sin` functions repeatedly and compute angles.
 All of this can be pre-computed so we only need to multiply by our inputs and merely look up the twiddle factors in an array or set of arrays.

 # Github